Nekmo/telegram-upload/README.rst

     $ telegram-upload file1.mp4 /path/to/file2.mkv

-Credentials are saved in ``~/.config/telegram-upload.json`` and ``telegram-upload.session`` (in the current directory).
+Credentials are saved in ``~/.config/telegram-upload.json`` and ``~/.config/telegram-upload.session``.
 You must make sure that these files are secured.
 You can copy these files to authenticate ``telegram-upload`` on more machines, but it is advisable to create a session file for each machine.
-Upload options are available
-`in the documentation <https://docs.nekmo.org/telegram-upload/usage.html#telegram-upload>`_.
+Upload options are available `in the documentation <https://docs.nekmo.org/telegram-upload/usage.html#telegram-upload>`_.